-To further touch upon the theme of travel, I have been to several places in Ontario, even stayed a long time in Windsor, have been to Toronto several times, and Montreal once (“oh, what a night . .”).
+To further touch upon the theme of travel, I have been to several places in Ontario, even kinda live for a time in Windsor, have been to Toronto several times, and Montreal once (“oh, what a night . .”).
 My personal journeys have taken me extensively to northern Michigan, all across the lower mitten in fact; Chicago many, many times (let me tell you about the “operation” in the abandoned warehouse one day…); Iowa; Washington, D.C. a few times; New York; Boston; many places in Ohio (I Heart Cedar Point!); Kentucky; Dallas; Atlanta (#2muchcoke) and flew in a prop plane illegally inside the Grand Canyon.

 Oh, and unfortunately, I’ve also been to Gary, Indiana.
 Bleh!